mmcc007/todo/README.md

     cd <my project>
     cp -r lib test test_driver pubspec.yaml <location of new project>/todo

+This is to avoid problems with auto-incrementing the version name for older projects.

 To enable CICD-managed revision control comment out the `version` in pubspec.yaml

     # version: 1.0.0+1